Yuhanccc/RLTrader/README.md

 The data used is provided as a link (Google Drive) in `.data/link.txt`.
 Just take it anyway as it costed me 5 bucks.

+#### Some Facts About the Example Performance
+1. **Trading Frequency**: Although i impose a penalty on frequent trading activity, on average the agent trading about 200 times day.
+And as the agent goes mad gradually, the frequency of trading increased sharply, as evidenced by the increasing occurance of high commission in later stages

+2. **Solution**: Going to explore more penalize methods in future.

+3. **Some Illussions**: I imposed a lagged trading strategy here, we make decision at 9:03 and the trading is performed on 9:04.
+And the commission for each share traded is 0.0002, which is also reasonable in reality.
+So if further effort made to restrict the agent to go mad, we might expect to profit $30000 with an initial endowment of $10000 within a year.

 ![output](https://github.com/user-attachments/assets/1daad57f-6136-48bc-8169-55430d1a31cf)